 Key Features of the New VeraPlus

-- Multi-Protocol Compatible: The VeraPlus, or something like it has been a long time coming.
-Why not support all the smart home radio protocol standards, Z-Wave, Zigbee, WiFi and Bluetooth, then let the user choose whatever device they want to buy.
+- Multi-Protocol Compatible: The or something like it has been a long time coming.
+Why not support all the radio protocol standards, Z-Wave device, Zigbee devices, WiFi, and , then let the user choose whatever they want to buy.

 - Improved: Internal Specs: The 7.71in x 5in x 1.33in box packs a faster CPU, an 800MHz MIPS SoC, plus more memory with 128MB of NAND flash and 256MB of DDR3 RAM.

-- Compatible with Latest Standards: Its cluster of radios support the latest standards, including Z-Wave Plus, ZigBee HA 1.2, Bluetooth 4.0 + BLE and Wi-Fi: 802.11 a/b/g/n/ac to connect to pretty much any smart home gadget.
+- Compatible with Latest Standards: Its cluster of radios supports the latest standards, including Z-Wave Plus, ZigBee HA 1.2, Bluetooth 4.0 + BLE, and Wi-Fi: 802.11 a/b/g/n/ac to connect to pretty much any smart home products.
 There’s also a USB and WAN port for connectivity.

-- User Friendly Interface Options: Out front is the new UI7 user interface, which provides an overhauled way to create scenes, manage devices and to work with the latest generation of iOS and Android apps.
-Handily, if you are setting up a complex set of scenes, then you can always use a PC web interface to speed through any heavy
+- User-Friendly Interface Options: Out front is the new UI7 user interface, which provides an overhauled way to create scenes, manage and to work with the latest generation of iOS and Android apps for a .
+Handily, if you are setting up a complex set of scenes, then you can always use a PC web interface to speed through any heavy menu work.

 Pros of the VeraPlus

-- Increased Device Capability: The increased hardware power of the hub means you should be able to control more devices, ideal for a larger, or tech heavy, home.
-Although there are probably some signal boosters and range extenders needed for really large properties.
+- Increased Device Capability: The increased hardware power of the smart home hub means you should be able to control more devices, ideal for a larger, or tech-heavy, home.
+Although there are probably some signal boosters and range extender that is needed for really large properties besides the Vera hub.

-- New Triggers: New features include custom automation for scenes with time or event based triggers helping to set multiple devices
+- New Triggers: New features include custom automation for scenes with time or event-based triggers helping to set multiple devices into action.

-- New Notifications: There are also a range of push notifications, for people arriving or motion detection, all within the one app, rather than getting them from a different services.
-There’s also Geofencing, but for now that’s listed in the Cons section.
+- New Notifications: There are also a range of push notifications and the motion detector displays notifications for people arriving, all within the one app, rather than getting them from different services.
+There’s also Geofencing, but for now, that’s listed in the Cons section.

 Cons of the VeraPlus